 Also, be aware that any customer service representative you speak to will likely try to convince you that another credit product would work better for you.
 Don’t give them personal details about your reasons for closing the account; simply be firm about your intentions.

-You don’t need an expensive credit monitoring service to understand how opening and closing credit cards affect your credit score.
+You don’t need an expensive credit monitoring service to understand how opening and closing credit cards affect your credit.
 You’re now armed with the knowledge you need to strategically manage your credit card accounts to get the best possible scoring in the relevant categories.

 With a full 35% of your credit score affected by how you use your credit card accounts, there is certainly room for improvement no matter where your number is currently.
 Before you make any move regarding your credit cards, remember both the long-term and short-term effects those decisions could have on your credit.